-We observed Saturator was able to cope with the packet loss reasonably well as compared to the concurrent traffic.
-It is evident from Figures 6 and 7 that it keeps sending more traffic to reach a decent throughput as the ratio between achieved throughput and expected throughput is consistently close to 1.
-It is a surprising finding considering 1) it is UDP traffic and 2) saturator does not react to packet loss itself.
-We decided to examine it further to find the cause of this behaviour and analysed the logs.
-As mentioned in Section 3 saturator reacts to RTT only, it just keeps the check of number of packets in flight with respect to the window size and keeps sending packets whenever there is an opportunity.
-As packets get lost, there are less packets in flight and saturator sees it as an opportunity to send more.
-In this way it ends up sending more packets than it normally does in case of no loss.
-The sender side has number of packets sent more than the number of packets received at the receiver by a certain percentage in accordance with the loss.
+We observe that Saturator is able to cope with the packet loss reasonably well as compared to the concurrent traffic.
+It is evident from Figures 6 and 7 that it keeps sending more traffic to reach a decent throughput, as the ratio between achieved throughput and expected throughput is consistently close to 1.
+It is a surprising finding considering 1) it is UDP traffic and 2) Saturator does not react to packet loss itself.
+We examine it further to find the cause of this behavior and analyze the logs.
+As mentioned in Section~\ref{sec:background}, Saturator reacts to RTT only, it just keeps the check of the number of packets in flight with respect to the window size and keeps sending packets whenever there is an opportunity.
+As packets get lost, there are fewer packets in flight and Saturator sees it as an opportunity to send more.
+In this way, it ends up sending more packets than it normally does in case of no loss.
+The sender side has a number of packets sent more than the number of packets received at the receiver by a certain percentage in accordance with the loss.